hypergraphql/hypergraphql/README.md

 ## License

-This software is released under the Apache 2.0 license.
-See [LICENSE.TXT](LICENSE.TXT) for license details.
+This software is released under Apache License 2.0.
+See [LICENSE.TXT](LICENSE.TXT) for more details.

 ## Contact